Wordsmith Writing Coaches

 Nic Nelson

-Nic Nelson has a bizarre love for the bizarre language of English— its twists and turns, its nooks and crannies, its etymology and linguistic structures, its clarity, vitality, and power.
+Nic Nelson loves the English language.
+He delights in its twists and turns, nooks and crannies, its etymology, clarity, vitality, and power.
 Nic has taught creative and academic writing to children, teens, and adults for many years, focusing mostly on graduate and doctoral students.
-He has been a dissertation coach since 2004 and has led seminars on academic reading and writing, self-publishing, article-writing, rhetoric, exegetical research, servant leadership, ideational leadership, and maximizing human capacity.
+He has been a dissertation coach since 2004, a book editor since 2006, and has taught a wide range of topics including (but not limited to) academic reading and writing, fiction and nonfiction writing and editing, self-publishing, article-writing, rhetoric, exegetical research, cultural competence, servant leadership, ideational leadership, and maximizing human capacity.

 "I have worked with Nic for several years now, and have found him a patient, helpful, and very knowledgeable editor.
 Nic looks beyond the immediate story to improve overall composition and content.
 I highly recommend him to you as a valuable resource."